-As of 2021, Garner offers its nearly 1,800 students 34 IB Diploma Programme courses, 16 Advanced Placement courses, 48 Career and Technical Education courses, three world languages, a Public Safety Career Academy, an Army JROTC program, courses in Music, Dance, Theatre and Visual Arts, 19 varsity sports, and 50 student clubs.
+As of 2022, Garner offers its nearly 1,800 students 34 IB Diploma Programme courses, 9 Advanced Placement courses, 48 Career and Technical Education courses, four world languages, a Public Safety Career Academy, an Army JROTC program, courses in Music, Dance, Theatre and Visual Arts, 19 varsity sports, and 50 student clubs.

 International Baccalaureate curriculum